Grevillea robusta

-Grevillea robusta, commonly known as the southern silky oak, silk oak or silky oak, silver oak or Australian silver oak, is a flowering plant in the family Proteaceae.
-It is a tree, the largest species in its genus but is not closely related to the true oaks, Quercus.
+Grevillea robusta, commonly known as the southern silky oak, silk oak or silky oak, silver oak or Australian silver oak, is a species of flowering plant in the family Proteaceae.
+Despite its common names, it is unrelated to true oaks, which belong to the family Fagaceae.
+Grevillea robusta is a tree, and is the largest species in its genus.
 It is a native of eastern coastal Australia, growing in riverine, subtropical and dry rainforest environments.

 Description

 Grevillea robusta is a fast-growing evergreen tree with a single main trunk, growing to 5-40 m tall.
 The bark is dark grey and furrowed.
 Its leaves are fern-like, 10-34 cm long, 9-15 cm wide and divided with between 11 and 31 main lobes.
 Each lobe is sometimes further divided into as many as four, each one linear to narrow triangular in shape.
 It loses many of its leaves just before flowering.

-The flowers are arranged in one-sided, "toothbrush"-like groups, sometimes branched, 12-15 cm long.
+The flowers are arranged in one-sided, toothbrush-like groups, sometimes branched, 12-15 cm long.
 The carpel (the female part) of each flower has a stalk 21-28 mm long.
 The flowers are glabrous and mostly yellowish orange, or sometimes reddish.
 Flowering occurs from September to November and the fruit that follows is a glabrous follicle.